piscilus/byteforge/README.md

 ## Known issues

-- [ ] When there was an invalid input and the style is changed to red, it does not get reset when input from a different format is written to the element, i.e., the compose functions must reset the style.
+- [x] When there was an invalid input and the style is changed to red, it does not get reset when input from a different format is written to the element, i.e., the compose functions must reset the style.
+- [ ] Parsing high 64-bit numbers does not work properly